 It is the responsibility of the Senior Leadership Team to implement the school anti-bullying strategy and to ensure that all staff are aware of the school policy and know how to deal with incidents of bullying.
 Collectively they have the whole school overview in this area, coordinated by the Deputy Headteacher with responsibility for behaviour.
-Heads of school will report all incidents of bullying using the red behaviour form system.
-These will be tracked by the SENDCO within the wider monitoring of behaviour on a termly basis to the SLT.
-The Heads of School may refer matters of bullying to the Safeguarding Team or, for more serious cases, the Headteacher.
+Heads of Phase Teams report all incidents of bullying to the Deputy Headteacher with responsibility for behaviour.
+The DHT will monitor and report incidents of bullying within the wider monitoring of behaviour on a termly basis to the SLT.
+The DHT may refer matters of bullying to the Inclusion Team, the Safeguarding Team or, for more serious cases, the Headteacher.